dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-strings.md

 * In an environment variable
 * Using the [Secret Manager tool](/aspnet/core/security/app-secrets#secret-manager)

-> Warning
+> [!WARNING]
 > Secrets should never be added to configuration files.

 For example, the [Secret Manager tool](/aspnet/core/security/app-secrets#secret-manager) can store the database password.
-Using Secret manager, when scaffolding,  a connection string consists of `Name=<database-alias>`.
+When scaffolding using Secret manager,  a connection string consists of `Name=<database-alias>`.

-See the [Configuration section of the ASP.NET Core documentation](/aspnet/core/fundamentals/configuration) for more details.
+See the [Configuration section of the ASP.NET Core documentation](/aspnet/core/fundamentals/configuration) for more information.

 ```dotnetcli
 dotnet user-secrets set ConnectionStrings:YourDatabaseAlias "Data Source=(localdb)\MSSQLLocalDB;Initial Catalog=YourDatabase"